Playing AVI and DivX files

 Procedure

 2. Download and install 3ivx DivX Doctor II, again per its included instructions.
-Note that the installation instructions specify numerous additional downloads you can get, but I have found them unnecessary in Mac OS X 10.2 or later.
+Note that the installation instructions specify numerous additional downloads you can get, but we have found them unnecessary in Mac OS X 10.2 or later.

 3. Drag and drop .avi files onto DivX Doctor II.
 They will be converted into .mov files and stored on your hard drive at the location you specify.